ponylang/pony-tutorial/appendices/error-messages.md

           ^
 ```

 To understand this error message, you have to have some background.
-The field `color` is mutable, since it is declared with `var`, but the method `dye` does not have an explicit receiver reference capability.
+The field `color` is mutable since it is declared with `var`, but the method `dye` does not have an explicit receiver reference capability.
 The default receiver reference capability is `box`, which allows `dye` to be called on any mutable or immutable `Wombat`; the `box` reference capability says that the method may read from but not write to the receiver.
 As a result, it is illegal to attempt to modify the receiver in the method.

 To fix the error, you would need to give the `dye` method a mutable reference capability, such as `ref`: `fun ref dye(new_color: String) => ...`.